exasol/dynamodb-virtual-schema/doc/hands_on/hands_on_dynamodb_vs.md

 In this Hands on guide we show you how to explore the new Virtual Schema for DynamoDB.

-We will create a mapping from DynamoDB's semi structured documents to a relational exasol table.
+We will create a mapping from DynamoDB's semi-structured documents to a relational Exasol table.

 ## DynamoDB Setup

-First we need a DynamoDB.
+First, we need to set up the DynamoDB.
 For that there are two options:

 * DynamoDB on AWS